Embed Widget

 Support Form

 In addition to the chat widget, you can also publish a Support Form - a structured form that visitors can fill out to submit a request.
-The form is configured from the same Publish Agent tab, in its own section below the chat widget settings.
-It supports the same branding options (name, colors) and generates its own embed code.
+The form is configured from Tickets > Sources > Forms and supports the same branding options.
+It generates its own embed code.

 Deployment Readiness